 This commission is the digital feature installation for Melbourne Connect, a permanent artwork that is built into the physical infrastructure of the University’s flagship development.

 - The Heart Beats – An algorithm that translates the torrent of live building data into a pulse.
 The algorithm produces the veins and arteries visible in The Heart Array.
 The algorithm compares the building’s sensation in the present moment with its previous experiences at similar times of day over its whole ‘lifetime’.
 During nighttime hours The Heart dreams: it replays events of the day and processes what to remember and what to forget.
 The Heart will ‘live’ for the whole lifetime of the artwork, initially planned as 42 years.

-- The Heart Array – 16540 custom light fittings occupying 500 cubic meters of the Melbourne Connect foyer.
+- The Heart Array – thousands of custom light fittings occupying 500 cubic meters of the Melbourne Connect foyer.
 The array is animated by The Heart Beats.

 - The Heart Node – The primary node of the The Heart Array.
 A hand-blown glass heart with a flickering neon core.
 The Heart Node is fabricated from glass and steel reclaimed from the operating theatre lights of Royal Women’s Hospital which previously occupied the site of Melbourne Connect.

 When I first heard about Melbourne Connect’s ‘smarts’ it sounded more like a body than a building: it brims with thousands of sensors, seems to breathe and generates it own geothermal energy.
 For each of the building’s system, there is an analogy to the human body.

 The ‘smart’ building sensors provide a torrent of live data about the building and the community it supports the life of.
 Most of this data exists ‘offstage’ which means the work of the building often goes overlooked and is taken for granted.
 I wanted to create an artwork that allows visitors to feel the pulse of the building and understand how their behaviour makes an impact on our shared environment and our community.